anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 From IETF draft ae-03 -> IETF draft ae-04:

+* In response to SECDIR Early Review of ae-03 by Barry Lea,
+  - replace 'end-to-end security' by the more clear 'end-to-end authentication'

 * In response to further internal reviews and suggestions for generalization,
   - clarify that the channel between pledge and registrar is not restricted to TLS, but in connection with constrained BRSKI may also be DTLS.